 The coffee plantation also acts as a buffer zone between the protected area of the gorge and local farmlands.
 This reduces animal and human conflict.

 Lemala Wildwaters Lodge

 The architecture and interiors pay homage to traditional Rwandan culture.
-Wilderness Safaris’ purpose in this area is to help conserve Rwanda’s last protected savannah ecosystem.
+Wilderness’ purpose in this area is to help conserve Rwanda’s last protected savannah ecosystem.
 This also includes endangered species like the black rhino and the rare and elusive shoebill.

 Mosetlha Bush Camp and Eco Lodge